Live Streaming provider

 What does a live streaming provider cost for a corporate event?

 Simple webinars on a self-service platform start at around €500 per event.
 A professionally produced town hall with an on-site team, redundant transmission and multilingual support typically costs €4,000–15,000 per event.
-For recurring formats, annual contracts significantly reduce the per-event price.
+For recurring formats, annual contracts considerably reduce the per-event price.

 What internet bandwidth do we need internally and externally?

-Is live streaming compatible with GDPR?
+Is livestreaming compatible with the GDPR?

 How is a hybrid event (on-site + online) actually delivered?